rnietoe/Training/docs/AWS/06-Management.md

 Maximum of 20 Link accounts.
 Contact AWS for more

-!!!danger "Assuming all instances are in the same AWS Organization, the reserved instance pricing for the unused on demand instances will be applied."
+!!!danger "Assuming all instances are in the same AWS Organization, the unused of the reserved instance pricing will be applied for on demand instances ."

 [Landing Zone](https://aws.amazon.com/solutions/implementations/aws-landing-zone/) helps to quickly setup a secure, multi-account AWS environment based on AWS best practices.

-**SCP** (Services Control Policies) to apply permissions/restrictions across multiple member accounts

 ## AWS Config

-`AWS Config` provides an inventory of your AWS resources and a history of configuration changes to these resources.
+`AWS Config` provides an inventory of your AWS resources and a history of **configuration changes** to these resources.
  You can use AWS Config to define rules that evaluate these configurations for compliance.

  How to get started: